-Post and Cable Fence

-Install, repair, or remove post and cable fence.

-Furnish materials as follows, unless otherwise shown on the plans.
+Item 772 Texas Post and Cable Fence Department ansportation 1.
+DESCRIPTION Install, repair, or remove post and cable fence.
+2. MATERIALS Furnish materials as follows, unless otherwise shown on the plans.
+2.1.

-- 2.1.
 Posts.
-Furnish timber posts meetingin accordance with DMS-7200, "Timber Posts and Blocks for Metal Beam Guard Fence." - 2.2.
-Cable.
-Furnish wire cable meetingin accordance with ASTM A475 and the following requirements:. - 3/8-in. nominal strand diameter, - ZSeven-wire strand, common grade, - minimumMinimum breaking strength of 4,000 lb., and. - 0.30-oz. per square foot minimum weight of zinc coating- - Fittings and Anchors.
-Furnish fittings and anchors galvanized in accordance with ASTM A153. - 2.4.
+Furnish timber posts in accordance with DMS-7200, "Timber Posts and Blocks for Metal Beam Guard Fence."
+2.2 Cable.
+Furnish wire cable in accordance with ASTM A475 and the following requirements.
+3/8-in. nominal strand diameter Seven-wire strand, common grade Minimum breaking strength of 4,000 lb.
+0.30-oz. per square foot minimum weight of zinc coating 2.3.
+Fittings and Anchors.
+Furnish fittings and anchors galvanized in accordance with ASTM A153.
+2.4.
 Concrete.
-Furnish concrete meetingin accordance with Item 421, "Hydraulic Cement Concrete," of the class shown on the plans. - 2.5.
+Furnish concrete in accordance with Item 421, "Hydraulic Cement Concrete," of the class shown on the plans.
+2.5.
 Reflectors.
-Furnish reflectors as shown on the plans. - 2.6.
+Furnish reflectors as shown on the plans.
+2.6.
 Backfill.
-Furnish backfill material as approved. - 2.7.
+Furnish backfill material as approved.
+2.7.
 Gate.
 Furnish gates as shown on the plans.

-Install, repair, or remove post and cable fence, including reflectors and related items as shown on the plans.
+3. WORK METHODS Install, repair, or remove post and cable fence, including reflectors and related items as shown on the plans.
+3.1.

-- 3.1.
 Removal.
 Remove concrete anchors, posts, and cable.
 Backfill and thoroughly compact post and anchor holes.
 Accept ownership of removed materials, unless otherwise shown on the plans.
-Dispose of removed materials in accordance conformance with federal, state, and local regulations. - 3.2.
+Dispose of removed materials in conformance with federal, state, and local regulations.
+3.2.
 Installation.
 Place new anchors, posts, and cable as shown on the plans.
 Set posts on firm foundation and plumb to the required lines and grades.
 Thoroughly compact backfill in 4-in. layers.
 Space pull posts as shown on the plans.
 Lengthen or shorten one pull post space per continuous section if necessary to accommodate site conditions.
 Cover or fill open holes at the end of each workday.
 Maintain current pull post spacing of existing installations if approved.
+Straighten undamaged posts that are

+Maintain current pull post spacing of existing installations if approved.
 Straighten undamaged posts that are more than 1 in. out of plumb.
 Stretch cable to remove sag between posts.
-One cable splice will be allowed between posts, adjacent to the post, but no more than 2two splices in any 100 ft. of cable.
+One cable splice will be allowed between posts, adjacent to the post, but no more than two splices in any 100 ft. of cable.
 Painting is not required, unless otherwise shown on the plans.

 3.3.
 Repair.
 Plumb and realign post in a vertical and horizontal position.
 Stretch cable to remove sag between posts.
-One cable splice will be allowed between posts, adjacent to the post, but no more than 2two splices in any 100 ft. of cable.
-Removal and replacement of posts, anchors, or cable will be paid withfor under the appropriate bid item.
+One cable splice will be allowed between posts, adjacent to the post, but no more than two splices in any 100 ft. of cable.
+Removal and replacement of posts, anchors, or cable will be paid for under the appropriate bid item.